 • It is never too early (or too late) to start looking for college scholarships.
 In the Scholarship books that were donated and are housed in the Career Center, there are many opportunities for all-age students to apply for various scholarships.
 If students (as young as elementary school) are awarded scholarships, the money will most likely be put into an account that they will then access when they get to college.

-• I would encourage parents to attend the Counselor’s Presentation in the fall, both the Fall and Spring Parent Academy, and the FAFSA Presentation in December.
-Even though your students will not have to fill out and submit the FAFSA until March of their senior year, it would be really helpful to hear this information as early as possible, to help you figure out how you will pay for college.
+• I would encourage parents to attend the Counselor’s Presentation in the fall, both the Fall and Spring Parent Academy, and the FAFSA Presentation on October 15th.
+Even though your students will not have to fill out and submit the FAFSA until November of their senior year, it would be really helpful to hear this information as early as possible, to help you figure out how you will pay for college.

 • Although the PSAT is geared for 11th grade students, 10th grade students can take this practice SAT test.
 (In order to qualify for the National Merit Scholarship, 11th grade students must take the PSAT).
 Contact your student's counselor if you have questions.